Collard greens cooked long and slow with sweet onion, salt, hot sauce, and finished with a splash of vinegar. Satisfyingly strong dill pickles.

 Prepare brine and bring to boil:

 1 c. pickling salt

 1 quart cider vinegar

 Working with one jar at a time, put in:

 2 heads of dill (or 1 Tbsp. dill seeds)

 hot pepper to taste (I use a slice of jalapeno)

 pickling cucumbers, cubed or sliced, fill to top

 Pour over boiling hot brine, leaving 1" headspace:

 Immediately wipe jar rim, lay on hot lid and screw down with hot ring.
-Set aside for 24 hours.
-Check for seal.
+Process in boiling water bath canner for 10 minutes.
+Set aside for 12-24 hours Check for seal.
 If a jar did not seal, store in fridge for several weeks.